OFFICIAL BUSINESS AND MEDIA PRESS KIT FOR

 With the release of their album, Rumored Nights Press notes that “they spend countless hours developing their own distinct sound, and take risks that other bands may shy away from.”
 They added, “However, those risks definitely paid off, and their new album is proof.”
 Each song on the album reflects on the world and interpersonal trials while also learning how to deal with loss.
 “I wanted to write more than just words on a page or text on a screen.
 Being so young and fairly new to the world it was hard for me to gather my thoughts in an organized way and apply it musically to what I was feeling”, vocalist Christian Singh states. “‘Don’t Kill The Messenger’ was the hardest song for me to write because of my experience with heartbreak.
 It was easily the worst I’ve ever felt, and it was difficult for me to keep my emotions in line while still putting all of it out there.”

 Each member of A Boy Named John dedicates their time and energy into writing meaningful and heartfelt lyrics.
 For instance, their fan-favorite track “Gentlemen” raises awareness about sexual violence and domestic abuse.
-“I felt like I needed to say something about this issue because it lacks the attention it deserves” says bassist Nick Spillert.
+“I felt like I needed to say something about this issue because I have a few really close friends that have been affected by sexual assault” says bassist Nick Spillert.
 “Too many victims have been left completely alone and I really wanted to bring them the solace that they might be looking for.”
 Not only has the band contributed to this movement through their music, but also through taking action and joining forces with the organization A Voice For the Innocent to speak up about the intense topic.

 With a strong Do-It-Yourself background and resourceful connections in the local music scene, A Boy Named John has grown from playing school dances and locals bars to sharing the stage with nationally touring acts such as You Me At Six, Set It Off, Ice Nine Kills, The Academy Is, Waterparks and many more.
+In addition, A Boy Named John have toured up and down the American east coast over the years and have also reached the midwest and Canada in 2017.
 By performing at all of these shows, the enthusiastic musicians have grown into individual performers of their own; working together to put on a riveting show.
 With all sorts of influences and backgrounds that the six piece holds, Christian Singh notes, “I’ve really developed my showmanship through watching videos of Gerard Way from My Chemical Romance.
 I found it inspiring how much he invested into a performance: vocally, emotionally, and physically.
 I tried to be just like him, and along the way I found out exactly the kind of performer that I am”.

 Over the years, A Boy Named John has attracted a loyal fanbase that is constantly growing.
 The stories go on and on about their dedicated fans.
 Many of them repeatedly attend shows and purchase their music and merch while others have flown across the country to see them play live.
 The band shares a close connection with their following and welcomes them on their journey by getting them involved with designing new merch and taking photos during shows.
-A Boy Named John is working nonstop to build their devoted fanbase by touring relentlessly and being frequently played on college radio stations such as 88.7 FM WPSC and 89.5 FM WSOU to spread their music.
+A Boy Named John is working nonstop to build their devoted fanbase by touring relentlessly and being frequently played on college radio stations such as 88.7 FM WPSC (William Paterson University) , 88.7 FM WRSU (Rutgers University) and 89.5 FM WSOU (Seton Hall University) to spread their music.

 The road ahead for A Boy Named John looks incredibly bright and the boys aren’t stopping until they’ve made their mark.
 “Being in the band has really shown us how to truly connect with people of all sorts through our music.
 We don’t see success as a dollar sign.
 Success to us is positively affecting as many people as possible through the music we write and building an infinite bond with our fans,” guitarist Josh states.
 “The main reasons why we started this band are simply to write music that we enjoy and to tour the world meeting as many people as possible.”
 A Boy Named John is currently working on new material to follow So We Live | So We Die and are striving to cultivate a bigger and bolder sound that will take them to the next level.